About Us

 Seminarian Sponsorship

 The Seminarians' Purse is an initiative to support future priests of the Missionaries of St. Francis de Sales (MSFS) in the Province of East Africa.
 The MSFS began their apostolate in East Africa in 1988.
-Thirty-five MSFS priests currently serve in parish missions in Tanzania, Kenya, Uganda, and Mozambique.
+Fifty-seven MSFS priests currently serve in parish missions in Tanzania, Kenya, and Uganda.
 These missionaries are involved in religious formation, formal education, vocational training, and social services, including caring for street children, empowering women, and providing medical services.
-Sponsoring a Seminarian not only benefits the individual, but also the community.
-To sponsor a Seminarian, click on one of the payment buttons above and provide the name of the seminarian in the comments.
+Sponsoring a Seminarian not only benefits the individual, but also the entire community.
+To sponsor a Seminarian, click on one of the payment buttons above and provide the name of the seminarian in the comments section.
+The annual cost to the MSFS for each seminarian in formation is USD 3,000.
+Any support you can provide though is greatly appreciated.

 Special Initiatives